 How to Pick an Avocado Like a Pro

-Katy Green is a produce field inspector at Whole Foods Market, which means she works with farmers to make sure the highest quality produce arrives in stores.
-She certainly knows a thing or two about avocados.
+Katy Green is a produce field inspector at Whole Foods Market.
+She works with farmers to make sure the highest quality produce arrives in our stores, so she certainly knows a thing or two about avocados.
 Check out Katy’s pro buying tips, then visit your Whole Foods Market store to stock up.

 Most people love avocados, and that makes sense.
 I do, too!
 They have a delicious and smooth, buttery flavor.
-And while I can’t say I’ve totally jumped on the avocado toast bandwagon, I’ve been experimenting with a variety of flavored salts with avocados on toast.
+And they’re amazingly versatile.
+They’re a staple ingredient during football season (guacamole, anyone?), and they’re also the star of that ubiquitous toast.

 Check the Color